 Systems-Theoretic Process Analysis (STPA)

-Stiki ̶ Information Security and Zurich University of Applied Sciences have begun embarking on a 2.5 year joint development project to create a professional, state-of-the-art software solution for STPA practitioners.
+Stiki ̶ Information Security and Zurich University of Applied Sciences collaborated on a 2.5 year joint development project to create a professional, state-of-the-art software solution for STPA practitioners.
 STPA is a hazard analysis methodology for socio-technologic systems based on systems thinking and modeling of accident causation based on systems theory rather than reliability.
 The principal objective is to provide the STPA methodology for use in a structured, standalone application module that can combine with the existing RM Studio® software to formulate a truly unique and enhanced risk management framework.

 August 2016Project Initiation